deliahellander/ETL-Project/README.md

    * Displaying restaurants reviews from places that has reviews on all three websites(Yelp, Google Maps, Trip Advisor).
    * Look into yelp rating and cuisine sorted by best rating
    ![ERD](https://github.com/deliahellander/ETL-Project/blob/load/Load/Query_Examples/Yelp_Rating_sorted_Desc_by_rating.png?raw=true)
-   * See other Query examples in "Load" Folder > "Query_Examples" Folder.
+   * See other Query examples in "Load" folder > "Query_Examples" folder.